nickvourd/SkyFall-Pack/README.md

 ## Description

 SkyFall-Pack is an infrastructure automation pack for C2 operations.
-It leverages Cloudflare Workers as redirectors and an Azure VM as the teamerver.
+It leverages Cloudflare Workers as redirectors and an Azure VM as the teamserver.

 The following list explains the meaning of each pack: